by ProcureDeskLast Updated : Oct-07-2020

 How can you avoid this using an automated process?

-You could build in smart defaults so that the system can prefill a lot of information based on employee defaults.
+You could build smart defaults so that the system can prefill a lot of information based on employee defaults.

 Here is an example of that: